egarner99/final_project/README_notebook.md

 ```
 <br>

-I was a bit confused with both outputs, but it gave me many other options to try.
+I was a bit confused with the code and its outputs, but it gave me many other options to try.
 One was to make the contents of the file appear in the terminal, but it still looked like tabs to me:

 ```bash
 column -t -s $'\t' data/GM137_data/metadata.tsv | head